taylorleprechaun/CFBPollNew/README.md

 **The Best and Worst of all Time!**

-My poll, as of this update, has been run across every season from 2000 through 2020 (that's because sports-reference only goes back to the year 2000) (using my new rating formula, meaning the ratings from all previous posts aren't totally accurate to what you'll see here, but the formula is way better now, trust me)
+My poll, as of this update, has been run across every season from 2000 through 2021 (that's because sports-reference only goes back to the year 2000) (using my new rating formula, meaning the ratings from all previous posts aren't totally accurate to what you'll see here, but the formula is way better now, trust me)

 Something I noticed across these seasons is that the best teams had a rating above 40 and the worst teams were below 16, so I made a list of them (here: https://github.com/taylorleprechaun/CFBPollNew/blob/master/rsc/teams/BOAT%20and%20WOAT.xlsx )

 I decided to split up the rankings between pre-CFP and CFP eras.
 This was because the teams in the CFP would get little bumps from playing an extra game against an elite-level team.

-*New additions for the 2020 season!*
+*New additions for the 2021 season!*

-* This year Alabama clocks in with a 40.866 in my poll, placing them at #6 in the Playoff Era
+* This year Georgia clocks in with a 40.359 in my poll, placing them at #8 in the Playoff Era
-* Vanderbilt, Bowling Green, and FIU clock in with 15.040, 15.610, and 15.790, respectively.
-This puts them all outside of the all-time bottom 5, but it puts Vanderbilt at #3 worst of the Playoff Era.
+* No teams had a rating less than 16.
+So no new additions.
+The worst team of the season was FIU with a rating of 16.036

 **The top 5 Best of all Time (pre-CFP era)**